-Tea tree oil (or melaleuca oil as it is sometimes referred to) has been used as a pure essential oil form and as an active ingredient in products to provide antimicrobial, antiseptic, and anti-inflammatory properties.
-Tea tree oil has gained popularity in skincare formulations, as it has proven itself to be an effective acne fighter.
-Many of the same bacteria that tea tree oil combats on the face can be found, causing similar chaos on the scalp in the form of dandruff and irritation.
+Tea tree oil (also known as melaleuca alternifolia) has been used as a pure essential oil and as an active ingredient in products to provide antimicrobial, antiseptic, and anti-inflammatory properties.
+Tea tree oil has also gained popularity in skincare formulations, as it has proven itself to be an effective acne fighter.
+Many of the same bacteria that tea tree oil combats on the face can be found on the scalp — where it causes similar chaos in the form of dandruff and irritation.

 Meet the Expert

 - Marisa Garshick, MD, a board-certified dermatologist and clinical assistant professor at Cornell.